Na Tha railway station

 Na Tha railway station is a railway station located in Nong Kom Ko Subdistrict, Mueang Nong Khai District, Nong Khai Province.
 It is a class 3 railway station located 617.84 km from Bangkok railway station.
 The station is opened on 13 September 1955 as part of opening section of Udon Thani–Na Tha.

 Na Tha was originally known as Nong Khai, the first railway station for Nong Khai Province until the extension to the new Nong Khai railway station was built and open in July 1958.

 The station by the river acted as "Nong Khai" railway station for about 42 years, until the newer and present-day opened in May 2000 as Nong Khai railway station before Nong Khai Mai railway station.
-The station by the river was renamed to "Talat Nong Khai" and close down 2008.
+The station by the river was renamed to "Talat Nong Khai" and closed in 2008.